andgineer/sorokin.engineer/posts/en/_posts/2021-08-25-github-actions-release-pypi-python-package.md

 # Result you will have

-On `./verup.sh bug` it will
+On `./verup.sh bug/feature/release` it will
-- create version tag with increased last number
+- create version tag with increased last/middle/first number
 - update `version.py` in your package
 - publish the version in PIP (on pypi.org)
 - create Github release with convenient link to the pypi version page